puyion/change_gravity/README.md

 -the main tilemap is for the actual collisions but it is hidden because the parallax backgrounds are always at the back of every object

--orbs that change gravity if you punch them (blue = player, red = enemy)
+-added orbs that change gravity if you punch them

--enemy can attack you, you can hit and despawn enemy
+-added enemy that you can't hit but it can hurt you

+-added orb that changes gravity of just the enemy

 CONTROLS: